ivanscorral/Stadiums-iOS/README.md

 Stadiums is a simple iOS app that fetches a list of POIs from a website and displays them as a list.
 It also has the following features

 - [ ] Detailed view when clicking on a POI
-- [ ] Search bar for filtering
+- [x] Search bar for filtering
-- [ ] Asynchronous image and list loading
+- [x] Asynchronous image and list loading
 - [x] Uses Core Data to persist the data fetched from the API

 ## Roadmap

-- [ ] Implement main list UI
+- [x] Implement main list UI
-- [ ] Add Kingfisher to SPM to fetch images
+- [x] Add Kingfisher to SPM to fetch images
-- [ ] Implement search bar functionality
+- [x] Implement search bar functionality
+- [x] Image fetching
-- [ ] Image fetching and detailed visualization
+- [ ] Detailed visualization
 - [x] Fetching using alamofire
 - [x] Core data storage